 |Enterprise Plan||Starting from $499||Starting from $2000|

-While DeveloperHub prices are lower, ReadMe packs a lot of features that are available for all paying customers which DeveloperHub does not provide: API Reference Editor, Recipes, Changelog, Discussion Forums and API Usage metrics.
+While DeveloperHub prices are lower, ReadMe packs features which DeveloperHub does not provide such as: Recipes, Changelog, Discussion Forums and API Usage metrics.

 Switching from ReadMe to DeveloperHub cannot be any easier.
 Just get an export file from ReadMe and use our dedicated import tool.
 All pages and images would be migrated to DeveloperHub.
 All you need to do is to hit the publish button!Read More